SzilviaDeahl/practice-at-home/README.md

 ```
 When I call the `replace` function
 And the given word does not exist in any lines
-Then I receive a notification
+Then an error is thrown
-And the notification states that the given word does not exist
+And I am notified that the given word does not exist
 ```

 ## More